Copyright for teaching

 A copyright guide and presentation have been prepared to assist teaching staff to understand the basics of copyright for teaching purposes.
 A multimedia and copyright presentation is available to assist teaching staff.
 These are located in the right hand column.

-If you need advice in relation to a University copyright matter and your question has not been resolved after reviewing the materials in this guide, you may refer your question to the ANU Copyright Officer for further assistance.
+If you need advice in relation to a University copyright matter and your question has not been resolved after reviewing the materials in this guide, you may contact the Library for further assistance.

 E: copyright@anu.edu.au